Castellanos has 5 hits, 5 RBIs in Tigers' win over White Sox | WHIZ News

+DETROIT (AP) — Detroit Tigers manager Ron Gardenhire wasn’t going to accept the accolades for a move that made him look like a genius.

+Gardenhire gave Nicholas Castellanos a rare day off Sunday, and his best hitter rewarded him with the game of his life on Monday night.

-DETROIT (AP) — Nicholas Castellanos had a career-high five hits, including a go-ahead homer in the seventh inning, and drove in five runs as the Detroit Tigers beat the Chicago White Sox 9-5 on Monday night.
+Castellanos had a career-high five hits, including a go-ahead homer in the seventh inning, and drove in five runs as the Tigers beat the Chicago White Sox 9-5.

+“I’m not sure how much credit I can take for not playing Nicky when he couldn’t walk yesterday,” Gardenhire said.
+“I think most managers could figure that one out on their own.”

+Castellanos had played in 113 of Detroit’s first 118 games, but a bruised foot earned him the rare rest.
+He hit .216 in his previous 32 games.

 Louis Coleman (4-1) got the win with a scoreless inning of relief.
 The Tigers are 9-1 against the White Sox this season.